 Some of us may notice a small speckle of dust "floating" in our vision that may resemble a cobweb or gnat.
-They can take the shape of small black spots or thread-like strands that sporadically come and go from our sight.
+They can take the shape of black spots or thread-like strands that sporadically come and go from our sight.
 As we move our eyes, they follow behind and we just can't seem to brush them away.
 These tiny particles are commonly referred to as "floaters".

 Experiencing floaters can be a